TRADITION AND INNOVATION

-THE LES PARFUMABLES FACTORY IS A SPECIAL PLACE WHERE CERAMIC CRAFTSMANSHIP AND TECHNOLOGY COME TOGETHER.
+THE LES PARFUMABLES FACTORY IS A UNIQUE PLACE WHERE FRENCH CERAMIC CRAFTSMANSHIP AND TECHNOLOGY COME TOGETHER.

 CERAMIC ITEMS ARE CREATED AND PREPARED FOR SCENTING USING A PATENTED TECHNIQUE.